hoomanhorsey/curriculum/javascript/introduction/a_quick_review.md

 <!-- markdownlint-disable TOP004 -->

 ### Introduction

 This course assumes that you have a decent grasp on the fundamentals of JavaScript.
 If you just finished our [Foundations course](https://theodinproject.com/paths/foundations) then you should skip this review and move on to the next lesson.
 If it's been a while and you're coming from the Ruby courses, you will probably want to take a day or two to refresh yourself on the basics.

+I'm just putting this text here as part of the javascript-using-git-in-the-real-world lesson.
+The trouble is, I don't ever want to participate in the real world.
+I'd prefer to just live in my safe and comfortable computer bubble!

 ### Review